PGM-Lab/InferPy/docs/notes/comparative_vae_mnist.rst

 Setting up
 -------------

 First, we import the required packages and set the global variables.
-This code is common for both, Edward and InferPy:
+This code is common for the 3 different frameworks:

 .. literalinclude:: ../../examples/edward/ed_vae_mnist.py
    :language: python3